robertor4/legacy-admin/README.md

 npm install
 ```

+3. Set up environment variables:
+Create a `.env` file in the root directory with your Firebase and other configuration settings.

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm run dev
 ```